-- The Netter Center provides SEPTA tokens for student volunteers involved in its programs, to assist in transportation to community partnership sites.
+- The Netter Center provides SEPTA DSM cards for student volunteers involved in its programs, to assist in transportation to community partnership sites.
 Staff supervisors maintain the list of eligible students.
-These students may pick up their tokens from the Netter Center reception desk Monday through Friday, 9:00 am - 5:00 pm.
+These students may pick up their cards from the Netter Center reception desk Monday through Friday, 9:00 am - 5:00 pm.

 - Recommended SEPTA routes